yu-iskw/action-sqlfluff/README.md

 This is a github action to lint SQL with [sqlfluff](https://github.com/sqlfluff/sqlfluff).
 The action automatically leaves comments about SQL violation using [reviewdog](https://github.com/reviewdog/reviewdog)

-## Requirements
-We have to set up a python environment in our workflow, because `action-sqlfluff` is a composite action.
-In order not to interfere our python environment, it would be nicer to set up python separattely.
-I made sure the action works on python 3.8, 3.9 and 3.10.

 ## Input

 ```yaml